 What You Need to Know About Expanding Your Ecommerce Business to Europe

-Ecommerce market revenue in Europe is growing every year and it’s expected to reach a record high of $483.8 billion by 2023, an increase of 40% from 2018.
-Not only that, but the largest segment in this market belongs to fashion with a market volume of $112,018 million.
-This makes printed apparel a desired product among the majority of European shoppers.
+Ecommerce market revenue in Europe is growing every year and it’s expected to reach a record high of $483.8 billion by 2023.
+Not only that, but the largest segment in this market belongs to fashion with a market volume of $112,079 million.
+This makes printed apparel a product category that has the potential to appeal to many European shoppers.

 Before we dive into the ins and outs of expanding your business to Europe, let’s quickly take a look at the difference between Europe and the European Union as the two often get mixed up.